Barri settlement

 Barri is a settlement located in Akko Local Government Area, Gombe State, Nigeria.
-There are about 51 miles 32 km between Barri and Gombe's capital.
-Nigeria's capital, Abuja, is approximately 395 kilometers 246 miles distant from Barri.
+There are about 51 miles/32 km between Barri and Gombe's capital.
+Nigeria's capital, Abuja, is approximately 395 kilometeres/246 miles distant from Barri.

 The area's postcode is 771104.

 Climate

 Barri experiences a tropical climate that is classified as savanna or wet and dry.
 The annual temperature of the area is 32.23 °C, which is 2.77% higher than the average for Nigeria.
-Every year, Barri experiences 101.58 rainy days and receives approximately 70.54 millimeters of precipitation.
+Every year, Barri experiences 101.58 rainy days and receives approximately 70.54 millimetres or 2.7 inches of precipitation.